rid-principles/bDudekCybersecurity.github.io/README.md

 Zoe-Web page doesn’t keep track of the amount of things that are still in stock for the nonprofit it is being made for.
 You have to press go to checkout multiple times before actually going there, the total is not correct at the end.
 Ben-Is not easy for the user to read and understand what changes have occurred to the files.
-I need to include more messages to the user
+I need to include more messages to the user about which files are the same and which files are different for the script to be more user friendly.
-I will try to add
 Deliverables:
 Bug List and Feedback Summary: Create a list of discovered bugs and any feedback received from peers.
 Include a plan for addressing critical bugs by 11/1.
+-I included more echo files that can give the user feedback and information on each file and its relation to the other text files in the system.
+-

 Mentor Check-In and Testing Refinement